craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	Source: Luzikiemal (TL-P uncontained, unconfirmed undead/undying)
 	Last Known Keeper: None, see Entry Description.

-	Entry Description: GME-010 is a naturally processed metallic material that was first discovered by an adventurer who claims to have survived the 'Hells of Kailkeep', and gathered the GME-010 instance from the horde of Luzikiemal
+	Entry Description: GME-010 is a naturally processed metallic material that was first discovered by an adventurer who claims to have survived the 'Hells of Kailkeep', and gathered the GME-010 instance from the horde of Luzikiemal.

+		GME-010 is natural gold that has been collected and claimed by an adult dragon, who has taken at least one humanoid life in the defense of their horde.
+As GME-010 is processed, it exhibits inconsistent elemental attunement and affects.
+GME-010 has been since used as an alchemical tool to evoke this 'chaos' unto another material or object.
 ```

 #### Exports of the Elven Empire